FPGASystemsLab/src.eco32_core/README.md

 - Interface with the NoC network for instruction fetching
 - Event handling and management for instruction flow control

+For detailed information about the IFU, see [IFU Documentation](ifu/README.md).

 ### IDU (Instruction Decode Unit)
 The Instruction Decode Unit decodes fetched instructions and prepares them for execution.
 Its responsibilities include:
 - Instruction decoding and classification